dipy/dipy/doc/devel/make_release.rst

   If this is just a maintenance release from ``maint/1.0.x`` or similar, just tag and set the version number to - say - ``1.0.2.dev``.

-* Make next development release tag

-    After each release the master branch should be tagged with an annotated (or/and signed) tag, naming the intended next version, plus an 'upstream/' prefix and 'dev' suffix.
-    For example 'upstream/1.0.0.dev' means "development start
-    for upcoming version 1.0.0.

-    This tag is used in the Makefile rules to create development snapshot releases to create proper versions for those.
-The version derives its name from the last available annotated tag, the number of commits since that, and an abbrevated SHA1.
-See the docs of ``git describe`` for more info.

-    Please take a look at the Makefile rules ``devel-src``, ``devel-dsc`` and ``orig-src``.

 * Make a tarball for the examples, for packagers to get away without having vtk or a display on the build machines::